-Angled Leg Sled: Thickens and develops and the big muscles of the quads
+Angled Leg Sled: Thickens and develops the big muscles of the quads

-Starting with a (V stance), lower the resistance for a nice stretch – drive the legs up – using you’re heals avoid locking-out the knees.
+Starting with a (V stance), lower the resistance for a good stretch – then drive the legs up – using your heals, avoid locking-out the knees.

 Once the initial set is complete, recover your 02 (10 – 12 breaths) then… using the same resistance, pound out your final set, aiming for (4 – 6 reps).

 As you reach sets (2 – 4) increasing to (80 – 85% of your ‘SBL’ by the 3rd set), while maintaining a (10 – 12) rep range and a (4 – 6 rep range) after each pause from each initial set.

 This is another great exercise next to squats for building upper leg size.

 resistance allowing (10 – 12 reps, use (70 – 75% of your SBL).